lwjohnst86/nefa-code/doc/manuscript.md

 dysglycemia (see Supplemental Figure S  7 for the distribution of dysglycemia status based on the components from the PLS-DA and Supplemental Figure S  8 for the loadings plot of the NEFA composition by extracted PLS-DA components).
+The results from the PLS-DA analysis are consistent with what the associations seen in the GEE model.

-# Discussion
+# Conclusions

 In a Canadian population of adults who are at-risk for diabetes, we found that higher total NEFA concentrations independently predicted lower beta-cell function after 6 years.
-While we found negative associations with palmitic acid (16:0), oleic acid (18:1n-9), and linoleic acid (18:2n-6) for the concentration (nmol/mL) modeling, no associations were seen for the proportion of these fatty acids and further clustering analysis found no predictive ability of these individual NEFA on beta-cell function or dysglycemia.
-These observations suggest that the absolute size of the total NEFA fraction, rather than its specific composition, likely influences the pathogenesis of diabetes.
+While we found negative associations with palmitic acid (16:0), oleic acid (18:1n-9), and linoleic acid (18:2n-6) for the concentration (nmol/mL) modeling, no associations were seen for the proportion of these fatty acids and further confirmed by clustering analysis found no predictive ability of these individual NEFA on beta-cell function or dysglycemia.
+These observations suggest that the absolute size of the total NEFA fraction, rather than its specific composition, likely influences the pathogenesis of diabetes, at least within a population at-risk for diabetes.

 The role of total NEFA in the etiology of diabetes is well-documented.
 Epidemiological studies have shown that higher NEFA associate with lower insulin